Updated: Oct 13

 Employees have a right to be adequately compensated for their efforts.
-When it comes to wages and working hours, California and federal regulations offer different benefits for workers.
+Regarding wages and working hours, California and federal regulations offer different benefits for workers.
 Unfortunately, many employers break these rules, often out of ignorance but more often out of greed.
-Companies all too frequently tend to take advantage of their workers and cut corners in order to save money.
+Companies all too frequently tend to take advantage of their workers and cut corners to save money.

-Who is in charge of enforcing the law?
+Who is in charge of enforcing Employment & Labor Laws in California?

-The Wage & Hour Division of the United States Department of Labor is in charge of enforcing the FLSA.
+The Wage & Hour Division of the United States Department of Labor is in charge of enforcing the Fair Labor Standards Act (FLSA).
 Investigators deployed across the United States perform inquiries and collect data on salaries, hours, and other working conditions or activities in order to decide if an employer has complied with the law.
 They can also prescribe improvements in employment policies to bring an employer into line if violations are discovered.

 Under the FLSA, it is unconstitutional to fire or discriminates against an employee for filing a complaint or engaging in legal action.

 Willful breaches can result in criminal charges and a fine for the offender.
 A second conviction may result in incarceration.
-Employers who breach the minimum wage provisions intentionally or regularly face a civil money penalty for each violation.
+Employers who breach the minimum wage provisions intentionally or regularly face California unpaid wages penalties for each violation.

 The FLSA makes it illegal to ship goods across state lines that were made in violation of minimum wage, overtime pay, child labor, or other special minimum wage requirements.